 The LFH stock adults are trapped on-station from volunteers that swim into the fish ladder.
 The LFH trapping goal is to operate between 1 September and 15 November, which provides adequate adults for the program.
-Trapping protocols have been set to collect 1,650 fish.
+Trapping protocols have been set to collect 1,650 fish (~150 fish/week over the time period cited).
 Fish are held in large adult holding raceways adjacent to the trap until sorting and spawning.
 All retained steelhead will be sorted in late November each year.
 Fish not needed for broodstock or CWT recoveries will be returned to the Snake River for the active sport fishery.

 Spawning will occur in January-February on a weekly basis.
 Spawning protocol calls for a 2:1 male to female spawner ratio, with each male only being used one time.
 The intent is to increase the genetic diversity (effective population size N_e) of the hatchery-reared population, and ensure successful fertilization of eggs.
-Due to IHN virus concerns and expected eggs per female, 120 females will be spawned to produce 530,000 green eggs.
-Eggs or fry excess to projected program needs will be destroyed or planted as fry in area lakes.
+Due to lower IHN virus detection and improved egg survival over the past few years, 106 females will be spawned to produce approximately 460,000 green eggs.
+This amount is lower than the previous egg goal of 530,000.
+Eggs or fry excess to projected program needs will continue to be destroyed or planted as fry in area lakes.
 All carcasses from spawned fish will be buried on site.
 All unspawned fish that were retained for broodstock are sacrificed to obtain coded-wire tag or run information.